malloc-nbytes/EARL-language-support/README.md

 ## Requirements

 ### Emacs
-Navigate to the =EARL-language-support/emacs= directory.
-In there is a file called =earl.el=.
+Navigate to the `EARL-language-support/emacs` directory.
+In there is a file called `earl.el`.
-You can either do =M-x eval-buffer= to have earl-mode in your current intance of Emacs, or put the contents of the file inside of =~/.emacs.d/init.el= to have =earl-mode= always available.
+You can either do `M-x eval-buffer` to have earl-mode in your current intance of Emacs, or put the contents of the file inside of `~/.emacs.d/init.el` to have `earl-mode` always available.

 ### Vim

-Navigate to the =EARL-language-support/vim= directory.
-In there is a file called =earl.vim=.
+Navigate to the `EARL-language-support/vim` directory.
+In there is a file called `earl.vim`.

-1. Put the file into =~/.vim/syntax/=
+1. Put the file into `~/.vim/syntax/`
-2. In your =.vimrc=, put the following: =autocmd BufRead,BufNewFile *.earl set filetype=earl=
+2. In your `.vimrc`, put the following: `autocmd BufRead,BufNewFile *.earl set filetype=earl`

 ### VScode